danielmarbach/AzureMessagingOverchoice/EventHubs/README.md

 -  A database or long-term event store.
 Event Hubs exists to catch, store and provide fast access to event data organized around time axis.
 As data ages (days, not months), you need better indexing. _Azure Cosmos DB, Azure SQL, Azure Table, Azure Synapse..._

 Event streaming is not "modern" and queues are not "traditional".
 Both are patterns of state-of-the-art messaging infrastructures.

+## Walk through

+- Start with the Program.cs and explain the various clients and that the storage client is required for the checkpoint storage
+- Explain the Avro Schema Serializer and that currently with Event Hubs there is a built-in schema registry with some simple schema compatibility options.
+Explain that this space is likely to evolve (see xRegistry)
+- Go into the sender and very quickly show how the batching code is very similar to Azure Service Bus.
+This time we are setting explicitely the partition key to the storage since we want ordering.
+Mention briefly that parition keys should land themselves naturally across all the available partitions to avoid hot partitions.
+If no partition key is assigned they will get round robin assigned to partitions
+- Switch to the processor code and explain the batch processor does the necessary checkpointing.
+Also partitions are abstracted away automatically.
+Explain that concurrent dictionary was only used here because of the convenient AddOrUpdate but technically it is not required.

+### RBAC

+Attention: The permissions here are generous for demo purposes only

+1. Create a new Entra ID application `EventHubsRBAC`
+1. Assign the API permission `Microsoft.EventHubs` and `Azure Storage`
+1. Create a Client secret `EventHubsClientSecret` under Certificates & Secrets
+1. Under the event hubs namespace under Access control (IAM)
+  1. Add a role assignment with `Azure Event Hubs Data Owner` and add `EventHubsRBAC` under members
+  1. Add a role assignment with `Schema Registry Contributor (Preview)` and add `EventHubsRBAC` under members
+1. Under the storage account under Access control (IAM)
+  1. Add a role assignment with `Storage Blob Data Contributor` and add `EventHubsRBAC` under members
+1. Add the event schema to the registry with `ProcessorSchemaDemo.TemperatureChanged`
+1. Configure launchSettings.json accordingly

+#### Schema registry

+1. Change the event schema to a new version
+1. Start the application
+1. Change it to something incompatible and delete the compatible version
+1. Start again

+#### Application Groups

+1. Add an application group and allow one message per second incoming
+1. Change application group to allow more messages per second  (or even better remove things again because caching can mess up things)

+#### Kafka Consumer

+1. Recreate the topicdemo event hubs if you played around with schemas otherwise you run into schema not found problems
+1. Delete the blob storage data and start fresh